Lev1ty/periodic-trends/README.md

 # periodic-trends

-see screenshot
+Grade 9 periodic trends project.

-App displays plots of atomic radius along periods and groups.
+App displays plots of atomic radius with respect to periods and groups.

+Uses Mathematica.